nginx/unit-docs/source/configuration.rst

    <https://asgi.readthedocs.io/en/latest/specs/main.html#legacy-applications>`_
    ASGI 2.0 applications were not supported prior to Unit 1.21.0.

-Choose either one according to your needs; Unit will attempt to infer your choice automatically.
-If automatic inference fails, use the :samp:`protocol` option to name the interface explicitly.
+Choose either one according to your needs; Unit tries to infer your choice automatically.
+If this inference fails, use the :samp:`protocol` option to set the interface explicitly.

 .. _configuration-python-targets: